Royal College, Colombo: History

 In 1911, work commenced on a new building for the school on Reid Avenue.
 In November 1911 during construction of this building, it was hit by an aircraft that was trying the establish the record for the first flight over Ceylon in November 1911.
 On 27 August 1913 the school was moved to thin new building at Reid Avenue (which is now the main building of the University of Colombo).
 Ten years later on 10 October 1923, the school moved, this time to the newly constructed Victorian styled building further down Reid Avenue, which it continues to occupy.
 This move was due to the suggestion made by a higher education committee in 1914, that Royal College should be converted into a University college.
 Due to the objections made by past pupils of the Royal College Union, especially by the speeches made by Frederick Dornhorst, KC, the then Governor of Ceylon, Lord Chalmers instead created a separate University College, University College Colombo, at the school's former premises which became the University of Colombo in the later years.

-With the introduction of free education in Ceylon in 1931, Royal stopped charging fees from its students, thus proving education free of charge to this day.
+With the introduction of free education in Ceylon in 1931, Royal stopped charging fees from its students, thus providing education free of charge to this day.

 In 1940 the school was again on the move this time due to the onset of World War II.
-The school was ordered to move out and the British Army moved in, establishing a military hospital in the school buildings by 1941 and later covering it into a garrison.
+The school was ordered to move out and the British Army moved in, establishing the Combined Military Hospital, Colombo in the school buildings by 1941 and later covering it into a garrison.
 Principal E.L.
 Bradby made sure that education was carried on unhindered by moving the students into four private villas (known as bungalows in Ceylon) at Turret Street, Colombo: the Turret House, Carlton Lodge, Sudarshan House and Firdoshi House.

-In 1942 the 1–3 forms were shifted to Glendale bungalow at Bandarawela in the hill country.
+In 1942 forms 1–3 were relocated to Glendale bungalow (currently part of Bandarawela Central College) in Bandarawela, 200 km from Colombo.
+In 1944 the Royal Preparatory School was moved to Bandarawela due to the risk of Japanese aerial bombings.
+In 1948, following the end of World War II, both were moved back to Colombo.

 Following a decree from the State Council of Ceylon in 1945, religious studies were started at the school.

-In 1945, after the war ended, the school was relocated to its old home on Reid Avenue, Colombo, and the Hill School was closed down.
+In 1948, after the war ended, the school was relocated to its old home on Reid Avenue, Colombo, and the Hill School was closed down.

-In August 1977, the Royal Preparatory School was amalgamated to Royal College forming the school's primary school.
+In August 1977, the Royal Preparatory School was amalgamated into Royal College forming the school's primary school.
 With it came the country's only national theatre at the time, the Navarangahala.

 Five years earlier on 22 May 1972, the members of the House of Representatives of the Dominion of Ceylon met at the Royal Primary School Hall (Navarangahala) and enacted the Republican Constitution that established the Republic of Sri Lanka.